Middle Wallop Airfield - History

 Army Historic Aircraft Flight

 The Army Historic Aircraft Flight (AHAF) is also located at Middle Wallop.
-Initially formed in 1980, the purpose of the Flight is to preserve and maintain one of each type of aircraft flown by the AAC since formation in 1957.
+Initially formed in 1980, the purpose of the Flight is to preserve and maintain one of each type of aircraft flown by the AAC since its formation in 1957.

 The Army Historic Aircraft Flight (AHAF) is also located at Middle Wallop.
-Initially formed in 1980, the purpose of the Flight is to preserve and maintain one of each type of aircraft flown by the AAC since formation in 1957.
+Initially formed in 1980, the purpose of the Flight is to preserve and maintain one of each type of aircraft flown by the AAC since its formation in 1957.

 |